 Older adults and people with certain diseases, such as diabetes, are also at higher risk for dehydration.

-Signs of mild to moderate dehydration:
+Signs of mild to moderate dehydration include:

-Signs of severe dehydration:
+Signs of severe dehydration include:

 Your health care provider will look for these signs of dehydration:

-Your doctor may do lab tests:
+Your provider may do lab tests such as:

 To treat dehydration: